r-fukutoku/ML410_Project3/index.md

 ### Extreme Gradient Boosting (XGBoost)
-XGBoost is an abbreviation for Extreme Gradient Boost (I wrote an article that provides the gist of gradient boost here).
+XGBoost stands for eXtreme Gradient Boosting, and it is an implementation of gradient boosted decision trees designed for speed and performance.
 Unlike Gradient Boost, XGBoost makes use of regularization parameters that helps against overfitting.